Shreyas201/Airbnb-Data-Analysis-Visualization/README.md

 I designed an interactive dashboard with five key visualizations to provide a comprehensive market overview.

 ### 📊 1.
 Price by Zipcode – Bar Graph
-Purpose: Identify price variations across different zip codes.
+Purpose: Identify price variations across different zip codes within Seattle.
 Insights:
 - Certain zip codes have significantly higher average prices.
 - Some regions have a mix of low and high-priced listings, indicating diverse property types.
 ### 🗺️ 2.
 Price by Zipcode – Area Map
-Purpose: Provide a geographical perspective on Airbnb prices.
+Purpose: Provide a geographical perspective on Airbnb prices within Seattle.
 Insights:
 - High-demand tourist areas have higher listing prices.
-- Less dense areas tend to have lower prices, with some exceptions for luxury properties.
+- Less dense areas tend to have lower prices.
 ### 📈 3.
 Revenue Growth for 2016
 Purpose: Track how Airbnb’s revenue changed throughout 2016.
 Insights:
-- Revenue spikes during peak travel seasons (summer, holidays).
+- Revenue spikes during peak travel seasons (summer break, holidays).
-- A slight decline in revenue is observed towards the year-end, possibly due to seasonality.
+- A slow revenue growth is observed towards the year-end, possibly due to seasonality.
 ### 💰 4.
 Average Price per Bedroom
 Purpose: Compare the average price per night based on the number of bedrooms.
 Insights: